istanbuljs/nyc/docs/instrument.md

 The `--delete` option will remove the existing output directory before instrumenting.

-The '--in-place' option will allow you to run the instrument command
+The `--in-place` option will allow you to run the instrument command.

 The `--complete-copy` option will copy all remaining files from the `input` directory to the `output` directory.
 When using `--complete-copy` nyc will not copy the contents of a `.git` folder to the output directory.